 Given the expectations of your clients when it comes to this fairly new website risk factor, having an automated web accessibility solution in your pocket could be highly beneficial to digital agencies.

 Now is the time to become compliant.
+Gain more insight from this Forbes article.

 People with disabilities are often overlooked in society.
 They are treated as a “special case” when it comes to their education, healthcare, transportation, and employment.
 With the World Wide Web being the most popular tool for people to communicate and express themselves, people with disabilities are often excluded by not having access to web content.